fluxninja/aperture/docs/content/reference/policies/spec.md

 :::

-Signals flow into the components via input ports and results are emitted on output ports.
+Signals flow into the components from input ports and results are emitted on output ports.
 Components are wired to each other based on signal names forming an execution graph of the circuit.

 :::note

-Loops are broken by the runtime at the earliest component index that's part of the loop.
+Loops are broken by the runtime at the earliest component index that is part of the loop.
 The looped signals are saved in the tick they're generated and served in the subsequent tick.

 :::